n-essio/public_datadog_poc/README.md

 ```

-- add some annotations in the services
+- add @Traced annotation in the services

 ```
 @ApplicationScoped